sighupio/furyctl/.github/pull_request_template.md

 When opening PRs in Draft, **don't assign reviewers until the PR is ready for review**.

-Once you are confortable with the status of the PR and all the tests and CI is green, you can assign the reviewers to start the review process.
+Once you are comfortable with the status of the PR and all the tests and CI is green, you can assign the reviewers to start the review process.
 -->

 ### Summary 💡